Python¶

 Python is widely used programming language where we have installed all basic packages on every node.
 Yet, python develops quite fast and the system provided packages are ofter not complete or getting old.

-Python distributions¶
+Python distributions

-Python to use |
+What to use |

-How to install own packages |
+How |

 |